 - study at a beauty school

-- customer service roles (paid or voluntary).
+- get work experience at beauty salons and other customer service roles (paid or voluntary).

 Once you have some experience you can approach salons directly to ask about an apprenticeship.